ch-shin/ch-shin.github.io/index.md

 layout: default
 ---

-I am a fifth-year PhD student in Computer Science at University of Wisconsin-Madison, where I am fortunate to be advised by [Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
+I am a final-year PhD student in Computer Science at University of Wisconsin-Madison, where I am fortunate to be advised by [Frederic Sala](https://pages.cs.wisc.edu/~fredsala/).
 Before that, I was a master's student at [Seoul National University](https://convergence.snu.ac.kr/), where I was lucky to learn deep learning, exploratory data analysis, and information theory from [Wonjong Rhee](https://drl.snu.ac.kr/people/professor).
 Prior to that, I received B.A in [Psychology](http://psych.snu.ac.kr/) and B.S. in [Computer Science and Engineering](https://cse.snu.ac.kr/) from [Seoul National University](https://en.snu.ac.kr/).

 My research focuses on data-centric AI, particularly programmatic weak supervision and weak-to-strong generalization in foundation models.
-I have also worked on zero-shot adaptation techniques to enhance robustification, alignment, and personalization of foundation models at inference time without fine-tuning.
+These approaches use weaker models as supervision sources to train stronger models, providing labels, reward signals, and verification signals that guide more capable systems.
+I have also explored inference-time steering, which involves intervening on internal representations to improve robustness, alignment, and personalization of foundation models at inference time without fine-tuning.

-Looking ahead, my overarching vision is to develop effective strategies for supervising superhuman-level intelligence, including large language models (LLMs) and multimodal models (MLLMs), where traditional human oversight becomes insufficient.
-As part of this vision, I am exploring weak-to-strong generalization as a core principle, alongside potential approaches such as scalable oversight—leveraging synthetic data and curriculum learning—and mechanisms for self-improvement and dynamic alignment during inference.
+Looking ahead, my vision is to develop strategies for supervising superhuman-level intelligence, where traditional human oversight is no longer sufficient.
+My research currently focuses on two directions.
+The first is weak-to-strong generalization, where weaker models are used as supervision sources to train stronger ones, providing labels, reward signals, and verification for more capable systems.
+The second is out-of-distribution (OOD) generalization, including challenges such as easy-to-hard generalization, length generalization, and compositional generalization.

 ### News
+* (Jun.
+2025) Started my summer internship at MSR New England!
 * (Jan.
 2025) Our [paper on weak-to-strong generalization](https://arxiv.org/abs/2412.03881) is accepted at ICLR 2025!
 * (Jan.
 2025) Our [paper on LLM personalization at inference time](https://arxiv.org/abs/2503.01048) is accepted at NAACL 2025 Findings!
 * (Sep.
 2024) Our [paper on effortless label distribution adaptation](https://arxiv.org/abs/2404.08461) is accepted at NeurIPS 2024!